puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 client with the server's chain of trust.
 Certs found in this PEM file are appended after the first certificate from the `ssl-cert` PEM in the construction of the certificate chain.
 This is an optional setting.
+The certificates in the `ssl-cert-chain` PEM file should be ordered from the least-root CA certificate first to the most-root CA certificate last.
+For example, a certificate chain could contain:

+* An end certificate
+* An intermediate CA certificate with which the end certificate was issued
+* A root CA certificate with which the intermediate CA certificate was issued

-The certificates in this PEM file should start with any intermediate CA certificates in reverse hierarchical order, if applicable, and a root CA certificate, if available, last.
+The end certificate should appear in the `ssl-cert` PEM file.
+In the `ssl-cert-chain` PEM file, the intermediate CA certificate should appear first and the root CA certificate should appear last.

 The chain is not required to be complete.

 > **Note:** This setting overrides the alternate configuration settings `keystore` and `key-password`.